addff/2310-CSP600/[F2]/MUHAMMAD HAKIMI BIN ISMAIL/README.md

 ### Issue

-No safety application with efficient features
+No exisiting safety applications with efficient features to make sure users are safe

 ### Evidence